kastille84/stint/README.md

-# React/Redux Express Starter Pack
+# STINT - Chore Tracker App
 <!--
 > Create full stack apps with React/Redux and Express.
 Run your client and server with a single command